ALib C++ Library

 Template Parameters

-TCheckDefaults to true which is the normal invocation mode.
-If <false> is added to the method name, checks are omitted.
+TCheckDefaults to CHK, which is the normal invocation mode.
+If NC is given, checks are omitted.
+(The specific behavior depends on the overloaded Append method that is called.)

 Parameters